PhD 1995, New York University

 Work in progress:

-I have recently contributed the subject, treatment, and voice-over narration for a documentary film on the Cinecittà refugee camp, directed by Marco Bertozzi, and produced by Istituto Luce and Vivo Film, Rome.
+* I have recently contributed the subject, treatment, and voice-over narration for the documentary film Refugees in Cinecittà (2012), directed by Marco Bertozzi, produced by Istituto Luce and Vivo Film, Rome. http://www.vivofilm.it/en/produzione/cinecitta-campo-profughi/ .